 By the time I got there at 5:30pm, most of the stores had closed for the night.
 The town has its usual drug stores and small restaurants but look closer and you will see the traces of Brooklyn that I kept reading about.
 You can walk the downtown in about a half hour but really look at the views.
 In the middle of the downtown, there is a gap between the store fronts and you have a little park that looks over the river and it is picturesque.
 What a beautiful view of the river valley below and the mountains in the background.
 I can see what inspires the artists to move up here.
 It reminded me of Woodstock with its boutique shops and small art galleries.

-Two businesses that I had wanted to visit were the Nest Hotel, a small boutique hotel I want to visit and the Heron Restaurant, which was getting rave reviews online on all the review sites.
+Two businesses that I had wanted to visit were the Nest Hotel (now closed), a small boutique hotel I want to visit and the Heron Restaurant, which was getting rave reviews online on all the review sites.
 Both of the them are what I was expecting.
 The Heron, a farm to table concept with local purveyors, has a simple and interesting menu.
 The brunch menu was being featured when I visited and the small dining room is well designed.
 Because of time and a reservation in Bovina Center, I skipped this and kept walking.
-I visited the Nest, a small local hotel and got to see the small store attached.
+I visited the Nest, a small local hotel and got to see the small store attached (both now closed).
 It is supposed to be well-appointed and service excellent.
 For another time.

 I got to pass most of the small boutiques and art galleries and then walked around the corner to see a very busy Chinese restaurant in full swing and a local theater closing for the evening.
 The area was surrounded by beautiful woods and streams.
 You can visit the whole town in about an hour but this is a place to relax and reflect and the 45 minutes I spent here just wasn’t enough.